Health Sciences Main Menu

 Applicants holding a graduate degree do not need to submit GRE scores.
 MAT scores will be accepted in the place of GRE scores.

 Students who are accepted to the program may attend either part-time or full-time.
-Students are expected to complete the program within 8 semesters, but individual paces may vary.
+Full-time students typically complete the program in 5-6 consecutive semesters, but individual paces may vary.

 A limited number of Graduate Assistantships are available each year in the Department of Health Sciences and in the local community.
 Most of these are awarded in the Fall.
 To be considered for one of these GA opportunities, please submit a copy of the Graduate Assistantship Application along with your MPH program application.